murasu/Hibizcus/README.md

 The tools in this project have all been updated to support OpenType tables, in addition to AAT.
 Shaping can be done via CoreText and Harfbuzz for comparison.

+You can get the released version from the Mac App Store: https://apps.apple.com/us/app/hibizcus/id1567526979

 ## Pre-requisits

 1. A machine running macOS 11.0 (Big Sur) or later